-Your score report indicates:
+- Your scaled score

-- the number of questions answered correctly
+- Number of questions answered correctly in each subarea

 Please note that for assessments composed of more than one test, you must pass all tests for that assessment to meet the certification requirements.
 Once you pass one test within an assessment composed of more than one test, you will not have to retake that part of the assessment again.